REN RI, investigating the relationship between bees and humanity

 What directions do you see taking your work into?

-The direction is to cooperate with the multi-species, even cross multi-species, and to find out the social forms and structures, finally to let it be visual transformation.
+The direction is to cooperate with the multi-species, even cross multi-species, and to find out the social forms and structures, and finally to let it be visual transformation.

 What is your chief enemy of creativity?